itpp-labs/misc-addons/sale_layout_hidden_section/README.rst

  Sale Layout Hidden Section
 ============================

+In Odoo all the layouts are the corresponding sections, which used to group the PDF report data.
+By default, all such layouts are displayed for every existing Sale Orders and there are no possibility to display a specific one.
+So it is inconvenient, because some of the layouts may not suit for some set of sale orders.

-This module allows to use layouts (sections) within specific Sale Order only.
+The module eliminates this disadvantage, because allows to use layouts only within Sale Order they created for.

 Credits
 =======